eggman89/TagGenerationAndMusicReco/README.md

-Tag Generation and Music Recommendation
+Genre Generation and Music Recommendation
 =======================================

 ####Using Apache Spark